fergald/explainer-bfcache-ccns/README.md

-With either of these available we believe browsers can safely make a [follow-on change][follow-on-proposal] to allow most CCNS documents into BFCache by monitoring cookies and usage of the `Authorization` header and then evicting documents when secure cookies change.
+With either of these available we believe browsers can safely make a [follow-on change][follow-on-proposal] to allow most CCNS documents into BFCache by monitoring cookies and usage of CCNS on RPC responses and then evicting documents when secure cookies change.
 This gives page authors finer-grained control allowing them to avoid over-eviction.